dmbarbour/wikilon/README.md

         openssl req -new -key wiki.key -out wiki.csr openssl x509 -req -days 365 -in wiki.csr -signkey wiki.key -out wiki.crt

-This creates a self-signed certificate, which should result in blaring warnings on your first visit from a security conscious browser.
-But at least the connection will be encrypted!
-To get a properly signed and validated certificate, send the `wiki.csr` file and some money to a certificate authority.
+This creates a self-signed certificate, which should result in blaring warnings on your initial visit in a security conscious browser.
+But the connection will be encrypted.
+To get a properly signed and validated certificate (and guard against man-in-the-middle attacks), send the `wiki.csr` file and some money to a certificate authority.
 If you'd rather use plain old HTTP, simply remove the `wiki.key` and `wiki.crt` files.

 If TLS is enabled, Wikilon will reject insecure connections.
 If you plan to use port 443 (the default HTTPS port) for Wikilon, you might wish to run a trival separate process on port 80 that will redirect users to the https URL - e.g. HTTP code 307 or 308.